-The Board consists of five to nine (5-9) regular members with voting rights and one to two (1-2) alternate board members.
-The board members' terms are staggered, and three (3) regular members for terms of three years are elected at each GA.
-Likewise, alternate board members are elected for a term of two (2) years.
+The Board consists of six to eleven (6-11) regular board members.
+All new board members are elected for terms of three (3) years at the General Assembly.

-The Board elects the President, Vice President, Treasurer and Secretary at the constituting meeting following the GA.
+The Board elects the President, Vice President, Treasurer and Secretary at the first meeting after the GA.
 The Board should strive to co-opt members to fill any potential competency gaps in the Board.
+If a replacement to a vacancy to one of the core positions cannot be filled from within the Board, co-optation is possible.